STCE-Detector/small-fast-detector/inference_tools/README.md

 docker build -t detector_onnx .
 ```
 This command builds a Docker image from the Dockerfile in the current directory and tags the image as detector_onnx.
-If you are running the Docker image in Apple M1/M2 processor, you should use the following command:
+If you are running the Docker image in Apple M1/M2 processor, you should use the following command to emulate an AMD64
+processor (emulation is much slower than native execution):
 ```bash
 docker build -t detector_onnx . --platform linux/amd64
 ```